mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 relationships rather than just projects.

-Kick-off meetings are one of the first things we tackle as part of our process to deliver digital products.
+Kick-off meetings are one of the first things we tackle as part of our process to deliver digital products, whether it is creating an app from scratch or a website.
 We use them to set the beginning of a new project and bring the client on board.

 I want to present an approach to kick-off meetings that can spark collaboration early in the project and create common ground between the client and the team.
-To imagine the type of meeting that would undoubtedly be worth the time of everyone attending and produce a mindset that is distinctly different from the typical frame with which most software projects are conducted.
+To envision the type of meeting that would undoubtedly be worth the time of everyone attending and produce a mindset that is distinctly different from the typical frame with which most software projects are conducted.